 WA H 1179, introduced January 16, 2019

-Full information on these and other legislative alerts are available on the Keane Compliance Portal.
+Full information on the Revised Uniform Unclaimed Property Act (RUUPA) and other legislative alerts are available on the Keane Compliance Portal.